Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ##   seqinfo: 455 sequences (1 circular) from hg38 genome
 ```

-Rarely, it useful to complement the ranges.
-Note that the universe is
+Rarely, it useful to complement the (reduced) ranges.
+Note that the
-taken as the entire sequence span in all three strands (+, -, *),
+universe is taken as the entire sequence span in all three strands (+,
-which is often surprising when working with unstranded ranges.
+-, *), which is often surprising when working with unstranded ranges.

 ```r
 gaps(g)